qphl/brand.pharmaxo.com/docs/logos.md

 ## Profile pictures

-Use the same avatar image for all group or specialist company profile pictures (for example, social media pages), provided it always appears adjacent to the company name.
+Use the same avatar image for all group or specialist company profiles (for example, social media pages).

 <figure>
     <img src="/images/avatar.png">